accuknox/help/docs/use-cases/cyberark-conjur.md

----
-hide:
-  - toc
----

 CyberArk Conjur manages the secrets required by applications and other non-human identities to gain access to critical infrastructure, data and other resources.
 Conjur secures this access by managing secrets with granular Role-Based Access Control (RBAC) and other security best practices and techniques.

 ???
 "Installing CyberArk Conjur"
     We can install CyberArk Conjur in the Kubernetes cluster by running the following shell script:
     ```sh
     #!/bin/bash

     CONJUR_NAMESPACE=conjur
     kubectl create namespace "$CONJUR_NAMESPACE"